pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

+    Feature: Multiline steps
         Scenario: Multiline step using sub indentation
             Given I have a step with:
                 Some
                 Extra
                 Lines
             Then the text should be parsed with correct indentation

 Step is considered as multiline one, if the **next** line(s) after it's first line, is indented relatively to the first line.
 The step name is then simply extended by adding further lines with newlines.